aujfa/my-progress/README.md

 # my-progress
 A collection of tutorials, courses and source materials to keep track of my improvement in software development.
-The table contains tutorial names and links.
+The table contains a list of tutorials (with links included) that I have found useful.
 Below the table there is a short review about each tutorial and list of topics that it covers.

 |     |Name                                                                                                                                         | Completion Level |
 |  -- | ------------------------------------------------------------------------------------------------------------------------------------------- | :--------------: |